espressif/esp-idf/docs/en/api-reference/peripherals/usb_device.rst

 Self-Powered Device
 -------------------

 USB specification mandates self-powered devices to monitor voltage level on USB's VBUS signal.
 As opposed to bus-powered devices, a self-powered device can be fully functional even without USB connection.
 The self-powered device detects connection and disconnection events by monitoring the VBUS voltage level.
-VBUS is considered valid if it rises above 4.75V and invalid if it falls below 4.35V.
+VBUS is considered valid if it rises above 4.75 V and invalid if it falls below 4.35 V.

-No {IDF_TARGET_NAME} pin is 5V tolerant, so you must connect the VBUS to {IDF_TARGET_NAME} via a comparator with voltage thresholds as described above, or use a simple resistor voltage divider that will output (0.75 x Vdd) if VBUS is 4.4V (see figure below).
-In both cases, voltage on the sensing pin must be logic low within 3ms after the device is unplugged from USB host.
+No {IDF_TARGET_NAME} pin is 5 V tolerant, so you must connect the VBUS to {IDF_TARGET_NAME} via a comparator with voltage thresholds as described above, or use a simple resistor voltage divider that will output (0.75 x Vdd) if VBUS is 4.4 V (see figure below).
+In both cases, voltage on the sensing pin must be logic low within 3 ms after the device is unplugged from USB host.

 .. figure:: ../../../_static/diagrams/usb/usb_vbus_voltage_monitor.png
     :align: center